+We now know the basic facts.
+Omar Mateen was an American, born in New York City to Afghan immigrant parents.
+He was a Muslim who had been married twice.
 Omar had shown an interest in some of the Islamic terrorist groups and tweeted his allegiance to ISIS from within the nightclub as he was shooting patrons.
-Possible connections, either direct or indirect, with terrorist groups will be ascertained.
+Possible connections, either direct or indirect, with terrorist groups will be ascertained by FBI investigators.

-The Canadian soldiers who witnessed acts of sodomy by Afghan interpreters and soldiers were understandably disgusted by it but were told to look the other way because this is just a “cultural difference”.
-It is said one of the country’s favorite sayings is “women are for children, boys are for pleasure”.
+The Canadian soldiers who witnessed acts of sodomy by Afghan interpreters and soldiers were understandably disgusted by it but were told to look the other way because this is just a “cultural difference.”
+It is said one of the country’s favorite sayings is “women are for children, boys are for pleasure.”
 Read more: http://www.theworldweekly.com/reader/view/magazine/2015-04-30/afghanistans-abused-boys/3688 In this view sex with boys and men is not considered homosexual if it is for pleasure, only if it is for love.
 Another article reported on a study of sexual identity issues among Afghan men.
 See http://www.foxnews.com/politics/2010/01/28/afghan-men-struggle-sexual-identity-study-finds.html.

-With the suppression of the Taliban exploitation of boys is being revived again, as the PBS documentary demonstrated.
+With the suppression of the Taliban the exploitation of boys is being revived again, as the PBS documentary demonstrated.
 ISIS is also clamping down on this culture in Syria and Iraq.
 Men condemned for homosexual activity by ISIS have been hung, stoned, and thrown off buildings.
 Middle Eastern radical Islamists have supported Omar Mateen’s rampage in the Pulse nightclub with vile tweets like the following.

 We will never know.
 What we do know is that he assaulted an institution that has been considered a safe place for LGBTQ people—the gay bar.
 This is as much a violation of “sanctuary” as Dylann Roof’s murder of participants in a Bible study in an African-American church.
-It was a year ago today (June 17, 2015) that Dylann killed nine people, including the pastor, in “Mother Emanuel” AME Church in Charleston.
+It was a year ago today (June 17, 2015) that Dylann Roof killed nine people, including the pastor, in “Mother Emanuel” AME Church in Charleston.
 (See “Frank Answers About Why a Church-Raised Youth Would Commit Racist Murders.”)

 My point in making this comparison is simply that both churches and gay bars have been places of relative safety for their communities.
-Historically, churches have been places of sanctuary that have been generally respected (even by the Nazis!).
+Historically, churches have been places of sanctuary that have been generally respected as such (even by the Nazis!).
 And gay bars since the 1940s have been places where even closeted gay people could “come out” of the closet for a night.
 Oh, yes, there were instances of bombings of African American Churches by racists, and the police raid on the Stonewall Inn in New York’s Greenwich Village on June 28, 1969 was the event that ignited the gay rights movement.
 But a terrorist act is even more terrible when places of assumed sanctuary are violated.
 If Christians cannot feel safe in churches, Jews in synagogues, Muslims in mosques, students in schools, workers in work places, gays in gay bars, where does that leave us?
 Exposed and afraid, even in places where we thought we were safe.

 As the parents of two gay sons, my wife and I are glad they grew up in the safety and support of the Evanston, Illinois community.
 But LGBTQ people have not always been safe and secure in the U.S., and they aren’t in 76 nations in which homosexual activity is illegal.
 We remember the Matthew Shepard murder in Wyoming in 1998 that spurred the enactment of hate crime law.
 The 22-year old student was solicited by two men who pretended to be gay in order to rob him, and when he touched the knee of one of them their homophobia kicked in and they pistol-whipped him into unconsciousness and hung him on a fence, leaving him to die.
 The massacre at the Pulse certainly raises safety concerns for LGBTQ people who could be assaulted and even killed in many parts of the world just because of their sexuality.
 Unfortunately, reactions to the Orlando massacre have included vile homophobic statements from many Americans, especially from some fundamentalist Christians, who apparently think it is OK to kill gays.